-10.3.2 Park Farmhouse Grade II listed building
+10.3.1 Park Farmhouse Grade II listed building

-Park Farmhouse (1172639 and MDO22169) is an early 19th century farmhouse with rubble walls and a hipped, slated roof.
+Park Farmhouse (1172639 and MDO22169) is located east of the proposed development.
+It is an early 19th century farmhouse with rubble walls and a hipped, slated roof.
 The central and right hand rendered stacks with moulded caps.
 Historically, the farmhouse sat at the eastern edge of a large enclosed yard formed by long ranges, with further agricultural buildings to the rear (east) and south, a large orchard to the east, and pond and trees to the front (west) of the yard.
-The range was entered from the west, off the main road.
-The farm was historically associated with the eastern part of the application site, with early historic mapping indicating that much of the land forming the application site was associated with Park Farm and the farmhouse (plate 4).
+The historic elements of the farmyard are now largely lost, and the farmhouse and one remaining barn have been converted into office space, forming part of the Kingsmead Business Park.
+There is an attached L-shaped converted redbrick barn located to the southeast side of the farmhouse, with a further modern redbrick range on the northwest side, which has been designed to reflect the agricultural barn on the opposite side of the farmhouse.